roman-milk/roman-milk.github.io/incest-mom-n-son.md

  Glenda, Sara's mother, responded, "Hi, honey.
 What's new?"

  She wanted to answer, 'I just became a Mommy-slut for your grandson', but instead replied, "Not much, just spending a pleasant evening home alone with Simon."
-Report_Story #4